MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 <!-- ====================================================================== -->
-## How the WebView2 SDK is laid out in relation to how the WebView2 RunTime is laid out
+## How the WebView2 SDK is laid out in relation to how the WebView2 Runtime is laid out

 todo: what's the intention here?